Chicagoan E-Scooters: The New West Side Story

 What Just Happened?

-Before leaving office in May, Former Mayor Rahm Emanuel ensured that the planned deployment of an entire fleet of electric scooters would push through, even in his absence.
+Before leaving office in May, Former Mayor Rahm Emanuel assured that the planned deployment of an entire fleet of electric scooters would push through, even in his absence.
+These sleek vehicles have become a new way to zip across neighborhoods, turning heads and sparking conversations about convenience, safety, and law.

 Scooter Companies